saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 <img src={useBaseUrl("img/avail/validator-waiting-list.png")} width="100%" height="100%"/>

+### Validator in Action

 When the validator node has enough stake it will be elected.
 The image below is an example of our elected validator node producing blocks.

 <img src={useBaseUrl("img/avail/validator-active-set.png")} width="100%" height="100%"/>

+That's it!
+You're now successfully running an Avail Validator node. 🎉